Bad debts ratio calculation

-The DSO and the overdue invoices / accounts receivable ratio to measure your performance in this crucial sector for any business.
+The DSO and the overdue invoices / accounts receivable ratio are used to measure your performance in this crucial sector for any business.

-This goal is embodied in reducing your working capital requirement (WCR which you can see in the balance sheet of your company).
+This goal is embodied in reducing your working capital requirement (WCR) which you can see on the balance sheet of your company.

 This objective is particularly important as bad debts impact your company's profitability and net result.
 The bad debts are materialized in the profit and loss statement (losses or provisions for doubtful debts) and in the balance sheet.
-The net result increase (if positive) or decrease (if negative) equity of the company.
+The net result is an increase (if positive) or decrease (if negative) in the equity of the company.

 Bad debts in My DSO Manager

-The collection process of My DSO Manager allows to identify receivable which cannot be collected due to insolvency of customer or other reasons.
+The collection process of My DSO Manager allows you to identify receivables that cannot be collected due to the insolvency of customer or other reasons.

-A specific status and a comment are applied to invoices concerned.
+A specific status and a comment are applied to the invoices concerned.

-Then, you just need to do an extraction of items which are qualified with this status to perform your bad debts review.
+Then, you just need to do an extraction of items that are qualified with this status to perform your bad debt review.
 See the demo.

 Bad debts ratio is calculated as follows